Loose Gemstones - From the Mine to the Market

 The local market may or may not be open to foreign buyers.
 Local businessmen see an opportunity to act as middleman who go between the miner and the foreign buyers, and there may be several levels of middlemen, who each take a share.
-These middlemen know the price that the rough stone will fetch in the international market and if the prices are too low in the local market they will arrange to take the goods abroad to maximize their profits.
+These middlemen know the price that the rough stone will fetch in the international market and if the prices for gemstones are are too low in the local market they will arrange to take the goods abroad to maximize their profits.
 So the idea that you can take a trip to the mining source and buy loose gemstones at a tremendous bargain is really a myth.

-The middlemen in the local market are not the only route to the international market.
+The middlemen in the local market are not the only route to the international gems market.
 Many miners realize that selling to local businessman is not a good economic strategy.
 Why let the middleman take most of the profit when the miner has done all the hard work?
 Thus many miners develop business relationships with relatives or trusted friends who will take the rough stone to the foreign market and obtain a much better price.

 A gem processing center like Chanthaburi plays an important role in the international supply chain.
 Since gem cutting is still largely a cottage industry here, traders can sell small lots that wouldn't be of interest to a huge factory.
 Chanthaburi dealers reach the market for their finished loose gemstones via Bangkok or, in the case of GemSelect, through the Internet.
 A loose sapphire from the GemSelect website may actually have passed through only a few hands since being mined.
 This sort of efficiency in the supply chain can lead to huge disparities in price.
 Check the price per carat of loose sapphire, tourmaline and spinel in your local jewelry store and you'll get a clear sense of what happens when there are dozens of steps in the supply chain.